whatisinternet/ToTrello/README.md

 ## Notes

 This is very early in development and makes several assumptions.
-It's also my first gem so keep that in mind.
  + As it stands you cannot specify the board you want todo items posted to.
 They are always posted to a board with the projects name
  + Todo items are placed into the To Do list by default